 - Leftover dressing lasts in an airtight container in the fridge for up to five days.
 It will thicken overnight so add a little water and shake well to thin out the dressing if desired.

 * To soak cashew pour at least 1 cup of boiling hot water overtop.
 Let them soak at room temperature for 1 hour.
 If you have more time, you can also soak them overnight in your refrigerator in an airtight container with cold water.
 Either way, after soaking is complete, drain the water and rinse the soaked cashews in a strainer.
+Read more about How (and Why!) to Soak Cashews, and for a nut-free option, you can make Sunflower Seed Cream and use that instead.

 I use this dressing on my patriotic Red, White and Blueberry Salad that I love to serve on Memorial Day, July 4th and Labor Day.